iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example**:

-"For our conversation, I'd like you to act as a writing coach helping me improve a short story.
+`For our conversation, I'd like you to act as a writing coach helping me improve a short story.
 Please provide constructive criticism focused on character development, plot coherence, and dialogue authenticity.
 When giving feedback, first mention one positive aspect before suggesting improvements.
 Keep your responses concise, around 3-4 paragraphs.
-If something in my story is unclear, ask clarifying questions instead of making assumptions."
+If something in my story is unclear, ask clarifying questions instead of making assumptions.`

 This approach is especially useful for longer conversations where you'll be sharing multiple excerpts or ideas and want consistent feedback in a particular style.